|BI 105||Biological Diversity and Ecology|

 - Many schools REQUIRE at least one semester of Biochemistry.
 Strongly recommend Biochemistry and Molecular Biology II, Microbiology, Physiology, Anatomy, Modes of Clay, and accounting and business courses.
 Also recommend genetics, calculus, foreign language (especially Spanish), sociology, economics, psychology, history, communication courses, and ethics.

-- These courses reflect program requirements for our affiliations with Temple University School of Dentistry and LECOM School of Dental Medicine only.
+- These courses reflect program requirements for our affiliation with LECOM School of Dental Medicine only.
 Although this course list will be sufficient for most other programs, make sure to check requirements of other schools in which you are interested no later than your sophomore year.

 - This course list does NOT represent a POE, nor does it cover College requirements.
 Design a POE, preferably in an academic area, in consultation with your advisor.
 Note: If you are in a 3 +_ program, course work during the first year of professional school can count toward upper level POE requirements.